neilellis/easydeploy/README.md

 #### run-docker.sh

-This is the script that is run by supervisord which then runs your docker container, this script should be run by the easydeploy user.
+This is the script that is run by supervisord which then builds and runs your docker container, this script should be run by the easydeploy user.

 #### update.sh